fbpx

 This post has been modified to reflect new information since its original publication.

-According to the most recent available data, over 10 million arrests are made in the United States every year.
-If you count yourself among this unlucky group of Americans, one of your first experiences during the booking phase would have been to have your mugshot taken.
+If you count yourself among this unlucky group, one of your first experiences during the booking phase would have been to have your mugshot taken.

 Mugshots can have an extremely damaging impact on your life